cncf/devstats.archive/docker/README.md

 - Use `./docker/docker_es_logs.sh` to see ES logs.
 - Use `./docker/docker_es_health.sh` to do a health check (after succesfull deployment).
 It will display some inmdex structures and do some basic queries.
 - Use `./docker/docker_remove_es.sh` to remove dockerized postgres instance.
+- Use `./docker/docker_es_wait.sh` to wait for the ES docker container become ready.

 # Postgres and deployment